The raster datasets to be merged.

 Ignore Background Value

-Use this option to remove the unwanted values created around the raster data.
+Remove the unwanted values created around the raster data.
 The value specified will be distinguished from other valuable data in the raster dataset.
 For example, a value of zero along the raster dataset's borders will be distinguished from zero values in the raster dataset.

 The pixel value specified will be set to NoData in the output raster dataset.